DuNorth595/Project-PAGE---Public/README.md

+📛 Trademark Notice

+Motorola® and SmartConnect® are registered trademarks of Motorola Solutions, Inc.

+All other product names, trademarks, and registered trademarks are the property of their respective owners.

+This project is not affiliated with, endorsed by, or sponsored by Motorola Solutions, Inc.

 🚧 Status

-Active development — progressing toward full SmartConnect session emulation and subscriber affiliation support.
+Active development — progressing toward full SmartConnect® session emulation and subscriber affiliation support.

-━━━ COPYRIGHT ━━━
-Copyright (c) 2026 Justin Douglas (KD0KAH).
-All rights reserved.
-Authorized use only for testing, research, and development.
-Not for public safety or production systems.
-Use at your own risk.